Choosing Between Schedule, Budget, Scope, and Quality

 Number of Targets per Scene= Number of Features of your project

-Here’s an easy way to launch on time and on budget: keep features minimal and fixed.
-Never throw more time or money at a problem, just scale back the scope.
-There’s a myth that states that: you can launch on time, on budget, and on scope, while keeping quality in check.
-Well, it’s nonsense, it never happens, and when you try, quality always takes a hit.
+Here’s an easy way to launch on time and budget: keep features minimal and fixed.
+Never throw more time or money at a problem; just scale back the scope.
+There’s a myth that states you can launch on time, on budget, and on scope while keeping quality in check.
+Well, it’s nonsense.
+It never happens, and when you try, quality always takes a hit.

-If you can’t fit everything in within the allotted time and budget then don’t expand the time and budget.
+If you can’t fit everything within the allotted time and budget, don’t expand the time and budget.
 Instead, scale back the scope.
 You will always have time to add more content later–later is eternal, now is short-lived.
-Launching early a product that’s smaller is better than launching a solution that is full of bugs just because of some magical date.
-Leave the magic to Siegfried, Roy and, their tigers.
+Launching a smaller product early is better than launching a solution full of bugs just because of some magical date.
+Leave the magic to Siegfried, Roy, and their tigers.
 Your customer will judge you on how well your features work, not on how many of them you’ve delivered.

 Keep Scope Real and Relevant

 Use rapid iterations to lower the cost of change.
-And believe me, if you plan to deliver a functional product and are soliciting your users for input, there is going to be a lot of change.
-Launch frequently, tweak, launch again, constantly improving your solution will help you deliver just what customers need and eliminates anything they don’t.
+And believe me, if you plan to deliver a functional product and are soliciting input from your users, there will be a lot of change.
+Launch frequently, tweak, and launch again.
+Constantly improving your solution will help you deliver just what customers need and eliminate anything they don’t.

 Breakdown Delivery to Phases and Prioritize Content

-This is an important exercise to go through regardless of project constrains.
-You have to figure out what’s important for your customer and how you can deliver the most critical functionality in multiple phases.
-Not being tied to a single monolithic delivery will force you to make some tough decisions, but will also eliminate the need to prostrate yourself in front of the war console.
+This is an important exercise regardless of project constraints.
+You have to figure out what’s essential for your customer and how you can ship the most critical functionality in multiple phases.
+Not being tied to a single monolithic delivery will force you to make some tough decisions but will also eliminate the need to prostrate yourself in front of the war console.

-It may sound corny, but having a portion of a working product in the customer’s machine is by far better than having a full poorly functional solution on your build server.
+It may sound corny, but having a portion of a working product in the customer’s machine is far better than having a full, poorly functional solution on your build server.

 Be Flexible

-The ability to quickly change is paramount for your success.
-Having the scope, budget, and schedule fixed makes it tough to change.
+The ability to change quickly is paramount to your success.
+Having the scope, budget, and schedule fixed makes changing it tough.
 Injecting scope flexibility will allow you to be opportunistic in resolving technology and operational unknowns.

 Dump the Ballast

-In larger organizations, weeks can be spent on planning roadmaps and arguing about the fine details of each feature with the goal of everyone reaching consensus on what would be the ‘best’ solution.
+In larger organizations, weeks can be spent planning roadmaps and arguing about the fine details of each feature, with the goal of everyone reaching a consensus on the ‘best’ solution.

-When it comes to scope, there is no judgment better than that of the customer’s–resist the urge to engage in long-winded scheduling and planning and especially stay away from:
+When it comes to scope, there is no judgment better than that of the customer–resist the urge to engage in long-winded scheduling and planning and especially stay away from:

-- Senseless hundreds of page of slide ware roadmaps
+• Senseless hundreds of pages of slideware roadmaps

-- Dependency on hiring dozens of new resources in order to meet the current increase in scope
+• Dependency on hiring dozens of new resources to meet the current increase in scope

-Or as Steve Jobs said it “That’s been one of my mantras – focus and simplicity.
+Or, as Steve Jobs said, “That’s been one of my mantras—focus and simplicity.
 Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
-But it’s worth it in the end once you get there, you can move mountains”.
+But it’s worth it in the end; once you get there, you can move mountains.”

 blog and was curious what all is needed to get setup?
 I’m assuming having a blog like yours would cost a pretty